ThomasMBury/dl_discrete_bifurcation/README.md

 ***Predicting discrete-time bifurcations with deep learning***. *Thomas M. Bury, Daniel Dylewsky, Chris Bauch, Madhur Anand, Leon Glass, Alvin Shrier, Gil Bub.*

 This is the accompanying code repository.
 The [code capsule](https://codeocean.com/capsule/3359094/tree) on Code Ocean provides a software environment and compute resources to do a reproducible run of the results reported in the paper.
 Alternatively, you may do a reproducible run on your local computer following the instructions below.
+This has been tested using Python 3.7-3.10.

 ## Instructions to reproduce results